Why Everyone Is Obsessed With Crassula Buddha’s Temple and How to Care for It

 Crassula 'Buddha's Temple' in low light

 By all means, overwatering, poor drainage, and low-light conditions should be avoided because they are your Crassula’s biggest enemies.
+Pick up these best cute animal planters and ace up your interiors.

 Interesting Facts